AVEVA/CONNECT-data-services-developer-docs/Documentation/Identity/Identity_Invitation.md

 #### 400

-Missing or invalid inputs
+Missing or invalid inputs.

 #### 401

-Unauthorized
+Unauthorized.

 #### 403

-Forbidden
+Forbidden.

 #### 404

-Tenant not found
+Tenant not found.

 #### 500

-Internal server error
+Internal server error.
 ***

 ## `Update Invitation`

-Update an invitation
+Update an invitation.
+Expired invitations will not be extended
+            automatically upon updates.

 ### Request